KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

   - The SCN gives the 84 h / 18 h cycle split without noting that sixteen of the twenty-four cycles publish no `prslev` or `2dfld` files at all.
 See [Output organization](#output-organization).
+- **Four further problems are specific to the AAD update of 2026-09-09.** All four were checked against the AAC text and against the bucket:
+  - **The stated scope is wrong about the 13 km grid.** AAD says it is "Updated to … include ensemble member output, 13 km North America output, and additional idx and BUFR files."
+The AAC listing already carried both `rrfs.tCCz.prslev.13km.fFFF.na` and `rrfs.tCCz.2dfld.13km.fFFF.na`, and the stream itself has been in the replacement bucket since it opened on 2026-08-13.
+What is actually new in the AAD listing is the ensemble member block and the `2dfld_awipsubset` line, neither of which appears in AAC — and the AWIPS subset is not mentioned in the scope statement at all.
+  - **The ensemble BUFR lines carry a literal `(??)`.** Both `rrfsens.…m00#.class1.bufr` and `rrfsens.…bufrsnd.CC/bufr.*.YYYYMMDDCC` are printed with a trailing `(??)` in the notice text, apparently an unresolved internal query left in the published document.
+Neither file exists in the bucket.
+  - **The BUFR listing changed without explanation.** AAC listed `rrfs.tCCz.bufrsnd.tar.gz`; AAD lists `bufrsnd.tCCz/bufr.*.YYYYMMDDCC`, the exploded per-station form.
+The bucket still carries the tarball and no exploded directory.
+  - **The AWIPS subset line has a typo** — `{grib2,rib2.idx}` rather than `{grib2,grib2.idx}`.
+The sidecars are named `.grib2.idx` as everywhere else.
+- **The SCN's description of the member domain does not match the output.** AAD says the five members run "over the same NA region as the deterministic RRFS", but member files are published on the CONUS, Alaska, Hawaii and Puerto Rico grids only.
+There is no 13 km North America member output, although the frozen prototype bucket carried one.
 - **The `.idx` sidecars make grid verification cheap.** Sampling grid geometry across cycles previously meant downloading whole files — 75–90 MB for a fire-weather step, ~580 MB for a CONUS `prslev` step.
 With sidecars, the record-1 byte range comes from